Will accountants need to register with the FCA for AML supervision?

 In-scope firms move into the FCA AML supervision framework.

-The services question is important because one practice may offer more than one regulated activity.
+The services question is also important because one practice may offer more than one regulated activity.
 Accounts preparation, bookkeeping, tax advice, payroll linked to tax or accountancy support, and trust or company service provider work may all be relevant.

 Will existing supervised firms need full re-registration?